N.Y. judge lets Chevron bring fraud claims against Patton Boggs

-NEW YORK (Reuters) - A New York judge has allowed Chevron Corp to sue Patton Boggs over claims that the Washington law and lobbying firm engaged in fraud while trying to enforce a multibillion-dollar environmental judgment for a group of Ecuadorean villagers.
+NEW YORK, March 31 (Reuters) - A New York judge has allowed Chevron Corp to sue Patton Boggs over claims that the Washington law and lobbying firm engaged in fraud while trying to enforce a multibillion-dollar environmental judgment for a group of Ecuadorean villagers.

 U.S. District Judge Lewis Kaplan gave his ruling on Monday in Manhattan federal court, saying he had “difficulties” with Patton Boggs’ argument that a New York court did not have jurisdiction to hear the case.